Personal profile

 Overview

 Dr. Paul Tobin is a Senior Lecturer/Associate Professor in Politics at the University of Manchester, specialising in environmental, European, and comparative politics, and public policy.
-He is currently the Convenor of the Manchester Environmental Politics Group.
+He is currently the Convenor of the Manchester Environmental Politics Group, and the PhD Director for the Politics Department.

-Paul is active in supporting policymakers' and communities' work on climate change, regularly meeting with local councils, government departments, MPs and Peers, faith groups, and NGOs.
+Paul is active in supporting policymakers' and communities' work on climate change, regularly meeting with local councils, government departments, MPs and Ministers, faith groups, and NGOs.

 Paul’s research has examined a variety of interconnected topics, such as: